 Assisted Living Services

 Cork CIL in partnership with the Health Service Executive (HSE), and as part of Assisted Living Services, provides Personal Assistants (PAs) to work with service users with a physical disability in a range of settings.
 Cork CIL is committed to working with Leaders (Service Users) to promote independence and choice, and support people to live a life of their own choosing.
-Each person’s service is individualised and agreed in partnership with them.
+Each person’s service is individualised and agreed in partnership with him/her.

-The roles are generally part time but skilled staff can work to increase their hours with the organisation over time.
-If you are already in employment or have prior commitments, registration with Cork CIL may provide additional flexible working opportunities.
+The roles are generally part time, but skilled staff can work to increase their hours with the organisation over time.
+If you are already in employment, or have prior commitments, registration with Cork CIL may provide additional flexible working opportunities.